mpapallo/FinalProject/README.md

 work on parent and subclasses

 1/7/15

-mapping out our plan on paper, started GUI creation, added to methods
+mapping out our plan on paper

+started GUI creation and Driver, initializing player